TRoboto/Udacity/AI for Healthcare Nanodegree/Project - Pneumonia Detection from Chest X-Rays/FDA_Submission_Template.md

 ### 4. Databases

 The dataset is obtained from [Kaggle](https://www.kaggle.com/nih-chest-xrays/data).
-The dataset contians 112,120 chest xray images with 1024x1024 resolution.
-It contains 14 diseases: atelectasis, heart enlargement, standardization, edema, effusion, emphysema, fibrosis, hernia, infiltration, mass, Creed, pleura thickening, pneumothorax and pneumonia.
+The dataset contains 112,120 chest x-ray images with 1024x1024 resolution.
+It contains 14 diseases: atelectasis, heart enlargement, standardization, edema, effusion, emphysema, fibrosis, hernia, infiltration, mass, Creed, pleura thickening, pneumothorax, and pneumonia.
 The figure below shows their distribution.
 It is to be noted that an image may contain multiple diseases.

 <img src="dis_dis.png" />